St. James’ Park is an all-seater stadium with a capacity in excess of 52,000, set in the city centre of Newcastle, and home to Newcastle United.

 No on-site parking is available, though there are extensive parking facilities in the nearby city centre.

-Jurys Inn Newcastle, Scotswood Road, Newcastle Upon Tyne, NE1 4AD is ideally located in Newcastle’s city centre and has received excellent reviews from visitors to St James’ Park.
+Jurys Inn Newcastle, Scotswood Road, Newcastle Upon Tyne, NE1 4AD is ideally located in Newcastle’s city centre and has received excellent reviews from St James’ Park visitors.
 Visitors commented that pricing per room rather than per guest offered excellent value for money.
 Nearby parking facilities are available.

 Newcastle City Centre Premier Inn, New Bridge Street West, Newcastle Upon Tyne, NE1 8BS is situated in the heart of the city centre, next to Eldon Square shopping centre and a short walk from the Quayside and Metro station.
 The hotel has received good reviews, offering modern accommodation with air conditioning and Sky TV.
 There is also a late bar at weekends.